babelouest/glewlwyd/docs/INSTALL.md

 - Config file variable: `port`
 - Environment variable: `GLWD_PORT`

-Optional, The TCP port the service will listen to incoming cnnexions.
+Optional, The TCP port the service will listen to incoming connexions.
 The port number must be available to the user running Glewlwd process.
 Default value is 4593.

 ### External URL